Pediatric Infectious Diseases Fellowship

 NYU Langone’s Division of Pediatric Infectious Diseases offers a three-year fellowship that prepares future pediatricians for an academic career.
 Trainees develop skills in infectious disease care, teaching, and research and receive hands-on clinical experience in a world-class academic environment.
 The fellowship is accredited by the Accreditation Council for Graduate Medical Education.

-Fellows receive inpatient clinical training at Hassenfeld Children’s Hospital at NYU Langone, NYC Health + Hospitals/Bellevue, and NYU Langone Orthopedic Hospital, which provide experience treating a broad range of pediatric infectious diseases.
+Fellows receive inpatient clinical training at Hassenfeld Children’s Hospital at NYU Langone and at NYC Health + Hospitals/Bellevue, the flagship pediatric hospital for NYC Health + Hospitals.
+These two clinical sites provide exceptional and broad clinical exposure.
 The division collaborates with all other general and specialty services at Hassenfeld Children's Hospital to care for complex and challenging cases.
+The division also collaborates with the NYU Langone Transplant Institute to provide comprehensive pediatric transplant infectious diseases training.
+Fellows participate in the inpatient and outpatient care of pediatric stem cell, lung, heart, kidney, and liver transplant candidates and recipients.

 The fellowship provides a comprehensive outpatient experience that involves care of both immunocompetent and immunocompromised patients, including at a multidisciplinary pediatric HIV clinic at Bellevue.
 Formal training for fellows includes clinical and diagnostic microbiology, virology, immunology, epidemiology, biostatistics, research design, grant writing, and infection control.